lizzieinvancouver/ospree/analyses/bb_analysis/cleaning/bbcleaning_README.txt

 <> Where to find notes on what  we changed from NA (or not) <>
 <><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><>

-- See imput_chilling.R for notes on remaining datasetIDs that cannot be fixed (and what we fixed)
+- See zarchive/imput_chilling.R for notes on remaining datasetIDs that cannot be fixed (and what we fixed) but in short, we cannot fix: cook05: from South Africa, they do report chilling but you cannot assign it to particular treatments conclusively; charrier11: again, they do report chilling but you cannot assign it to particular treatments conclusively; gansert02 - Japanese study (so no climate data); granhus09 -interrupted chilling with some unknown temperatures; ; heide12 - no climate data since it's Russia; nishimoto95 - Japanese study (so no climate data)

 - See bbcleaningresp_README.txt for notes on NAs in response values

-- See clean_photoperiod.R for notes on cleaning photoperiod NAs
+- See clean_photoperiod.R for notes on cleaning photoperiod NAs (there should be none left!)

 - See clean_ambientforcing.R and clean_ambientforcingfromdailyclimate.R for notes on cleaning force temp